seratch/AWScala/README.md

-AWScala: AWS SDK on Scala REPL
+AWScala: AWS SDK on the Scala REPL
 =======

 AWScala enables Scala developers to easily work with Amazon Web Services in the Scala way.